094459/newsletter-oss-projects/README.md

 [aws-account-tag-association-imported-portfolios](https://aws-oss.beachgeek.co.uk/3o4) This repo provides a solution that is designed to automate associating account level tags to shared and local portfolios in the AWS environment which in turn inherits the tags to launched resources.
 AWS ServiceCatalog TagOption feature is used for this association.(#189)

+**aws-cloudformation-starterkit**

+[aws-cloudformation-starterkit](https://aws-oss.beachgeek.co.uk/434) is a new project from AWS Community Builder Danny Steenman that should accelerate AWS infrastructure deployment for CloudFormation users.
+It's designed for both beginners and seasoned pros, featuring quick CI/CD setup, multi-environment support, and automated security checks.
+Very nice repo, clear and detailed documentation, so make sure you check this project out.(#203)

 **aws-control-tower-controls-cdk**

 [aws-control-tower-controls-cdk](https://aws-oss.beachgeek.co.uk/3e3) This pattern describes how to use AWS CloudFormation and AWS Cloud Development Kit (AWS CDK) to implement and administer preventive, detective, and proactive AWS Control Tower controls as infrastructure as code (IaC).
 A control (also known as a guardrail) is a high-level rule that provides ongoing governance for your overall AWS Control Tower environment.
 For example, you can use controls to require logging for your AWS accounts and then configure automatic notifications if specific security-related events occur.
 Check out the REAMDE for more details on what you can do with this. (#178)

+**aws-config-rule-rds-logging-enabled-remediation**

+[aws-config-rule-rds-logging-enabled-remediation](https://aws-oss.beachgeek.co.uk/43l) provides code that will help you checks if respective logs of Amazon Relational Database Service (Amazon RDS) are enabled using AWS Config rule 'rds-logging-enabled'.
+The rule is NON_COMPLIANT if any log types are not enabled.
+AWS Systems Manager Automation document used as remediation action to enable the logs export to CloudWatch for the RDS instances that are marked NON_COMPLIANT.(#203)

 **aws-external-package-security**